stevedonovan/winapi/readme.md

 ## Output and Timers

-GUI applications do not have a console so `print` does not work. `show_message` will put up a message box to bother users, and `output_debug_string` will write text quietly to the debug stream.
+GUI applications do not have a console so @{print} does not work. @{show_message} will put up a message box to bother users, and @{output_debug_string} will write text quietly to the debug stream.
 A utility such as [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647) can be used to view this output, which shows it with a timestamp.

 Here is the old favourite, system message boxes: